nlfiedler/fastcdc-rs/README.md

 ## Migration from pre-3.0

-If you were using a release of this crate from before the 3.0 release, you will need to make a small adjustment to continue using the same implemetation as before.
+If you were using a release of this crate from before the 3.0 release, you will need to make a small adjustment to continue using the same implementation as before.

 Before the 3.0 release: